MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/party-gab.md

 + **Worker**: An employee.
 For example, an employee of Contoso.
 + **Vendor**: A supplier organization, or a sole proprietor who supplies goods or services to a business.
 For example, if Fabrikam sells supplies to Contoso, then Fabrikam is in the role of Vendor.
 + **Contact**: A person to contact.
 For example, if Contoso buys supplies from Fabrikam, an employee at Contoso would reach out to the contact at Fabrikam.
-+ **Customer**: A customer is a person or company that buys things form a company.
++ **Customer**: A customer is a person or company that buys things from a company.
 For example, if Contoso buys supplies from Fabrikam, then Contoso is a customer of Fabrikam.

 The Party model is often used to represent medium to complex relationships between organizations and people, particularly when a party plays more than one role.
 Here are some common examples: